Last updated on May 18, 2022

 You can play both Historic, Alchemy and Standard formats on MTG Arena as they have their own static non-event queues.
 If you’re a traditional player, you don’t even have to build a new deck if you want to switch over to BO1.
 The only difference in term of deck building rules is that you won’t be using your sideboard.
 Unless you have a card that allows you to go searching, like Fae of Wishes.

 Quick note: If you don’t see the “traditional” tag in front of a game mode or event, it’s going to be BO1.
-Think Quick and Premier Draft or brawl.
+Think Quick and Premier Draft or Brawl.

 The main difference between BO1 and BO3 is that BO3 wants you to have a more comprehensive deck.
 Compared to BO1, traditional matches are much more complex and decks are generally more expensive to craft because of this.
 You’ll need to include multiple win conditions since you have to be able to deal if your opponent completely counters your strategy in the first game.

 Aggro decks are (currently) all the rage in BO1 matches whereas they falter in BO3.
 This is because “traditional” games revolve around control and high-threat cards.
-Since your opponent has access to a sideboard in BO3, they can easily pull some board wipes—which they’ll almost certainly have—to stop your aggro deck in games 2 and 3.
+Since your opponent has access to a sideboard in BO3, they can easily pull some board wipes—which they’ll almost certainly have—to stop your aggro deck in games 2 or 3.
 This also goes for decks with only one win condition: if your opponent knows exactly how you’re planning on winning, it’ll be much easier to counter you if you don’t have a backup plan or two.

 BO1 decks are also generally cheaper to build.
 You won’t need as many cards since there’s no 15-card sideboard.
 You can put all your marbles in a single win condition because your opponent will either have a built-in counter to your strategy (which you can’t prevent, sometimes you just face your perfect match in the worst way) or they won’t, and there’s no fiddling to work around them if they don’t.